Amjt11/CODSOFT/Credit Card Fraud Detection/README.md

-# Build a model to detect fraudulent credit card transactions.
-Use a dataset containing information about credit card transactions, and experiment with algorithms like Logistic Regression, Decision Trees,or Random Forests to classify transactions as fraudulent or legitimate
+# A model to detect fraudulent credit card transactions.
+Dataset contains information about credit card transactions, and this experiment is with algorithms like Logistic Regression, Decision Trees, Random Forests to classify transactions as fraudulent or legitimate